croquet/croquet-docs/croquet/tutorials/1_1_hello_world.md

 Instead we use messages sent via publish and subscribe.

 Our first **Hello World** app is very simple.
-It is simply a counter that increases by one every second.
+It is a counter that increases by one every second.
 Any participant clicking on it resets the count to 0.
 All participants will see the exact same count and will see it reset when any of them clicks.
 A new user can join at any time and will be perfectly synced with the existing users.